zacharyzusin/Neuroscience-Research/README.md

 ---

-*This research was conducted at the Zuckerman Mind Brain and Behavior Institute, Columbia University, as part of ongoing efforts by the Paninsk Lab to computationally model animal behavior during decision-making tasks.*
+*This research was conducted at the Zuckerman Mind Brain and Behavior Institute, Columbia University, as part of ongoing efforts by the Paninski Lab to computationally model animal behavior during decision-making tasks.*